Skip to main content

 The Chinese and the Spanish didn't like each other.
 That's why the Spanish built the Intramuros Wall in Binondo.
 Fortunately, we no longer live in the Intramuros Days.
 I could already interact with Spanish people, or even marry a woman of Spanish descent.
 Some Chinese Filipinos have Spanish Filipino partners.
 The same wasn't so true back then.
 The Spanish looked down on the Chinese during that time.
 The Chinese also didn't like the Spanish.
 Some Chinese Filipinos also called the Spanish "huan-a" even if the term has been more commonly applied to Southeast Asian natives.
 The term "huan-a" has also been used in Malaysia and Indonesia.

 In college, I remember how our professor discussed Rizal's lineage.
 Both Rizal's parents had Chinese ancestry.
 It made me remember how Rizal's lineage was from both sides.
 My Filipino teacher even said, "Well, Rizal was really Chinese.
 But did Rizal have to be born Filipino to be truly Filipino?"
-One may even discover several great Filipinos were actually of Chinese descent.
+One may even discover that several great Filipinos were actually of Chinese descent.
 Sure, most of them were born as Filipino citizens.
 However, Ignacio Paua was actually a migrant from the Fujian Province.
-Others who may be less than half-Chinese, still look Chinese.
-It still reminds me of my misadventure whenever I speak Hokkien to non-Chinese Filipinos thinking they're Chinese.
+Others who may be less than half-Chinese still look Chinese.
+It still reminds me of my misadventure whenever I speak Hokkien to non-Chinese Filipinos, thinking they're Chinese.
 That's why I seldom ask, "Are you Chinese?" before I continue the conversation, to avoid confusion.

 Future Teacher Facebook Page

 Here's the picture of Rizal's family tree.
 The photos of Francisco Mercado and Teodora Alonso show their Chinese features.
-Sure, they aren't bearing Chinese surnames like most Chinese Filipinos today who are born from third to fourth-generation migrants.
+Sure, they aren't bearing Chinese surnames like most Chinese Filipinos today, who are born from third to fourth-generation migrants.
 However, the Chinese ancestry couldn't be denied one way or another based on the photos.

 Also, the term Filipino was originally meant for Spanish residing in the Philippines.
 Most of the local population was called indio.
 The majority of Filipinos today were called indios.
 What's not so suprising is that the name Indonesia from the Greek word Indos, or Indian.
 The term Indian tends to be mistaken for native Americans.
 It was said Christopher Columbus thought he discovered India.
 Overtime, the term Filipino means anybody who is a citizen of the Philippines.
 It's like I can say I'm a Filipino of Chinese ethnicity.
 Most Filipinos can say they're Filipinos of Malay or Indonesian descent.
 Rizal is still considered a Filipino, despite being ethnically Chinese.